Table of Contents

 - Alfred Hitchcock: Less Talk, More Action

 - David Fincher: Following Characters

 The screenplay is the spine of the movie.
 But the way it is interpreted for the screen is the key to turning a great script into a great film (or piece of television).
 Whether they be writer-directors or directors alone, the filmmakers who can get the most out of their scripts often end up making some of the most compelling films out there.

 A motion picture isn’t just a copy-and-paste of the screenplay it’s derived from.
 In between, there is a period of interpretation in which the story comes to life in the most important ways.
 It is the job of filmmakers, at that point, to ensure that the story is understood.
 Only then can they share this understanding with their crew, and then the audience.

 Now to “get the best out of a script” looks different from filmmaker to filmmaker.
 It could be their mastery of theme, character, tone, or all of the above.
 It is a vague concept.
 The point is that these filmmakers can capture the most important qualities of a story and communicate them effectively.

 It would be impossible to name or make a list of every filmmaker who is skilled at efficiently milking a script.
 Here are just a few filmmakers you likely know of and how they get the most out of a script in their own inimitable ways.

 Steven Spielberg: Getting Personal

-Spielberg is famed for keeping audience members on the edge of their seats with tension.
+Spielberg is a filmmaker famed for keeping audience members on the edge of their seats with tension.
 More underrated, though, is his skill at telling stories that are deeply personal to him.

 The theme often in question is the experience of being a child of divorce.